venkatpx/dcos-docs/1.9/usage/containerizers/ucr.md

 1. In the **Container Image** field, enter your Docker container image.

-# Provision Docker Containers with the Universal Container Runtime from the DC/OS CLI <!-- I need some more examples! -->
+# Provision Docker Containers with the Universal Container Runtime from the DC/OS CLI

 To provision Docker containers with the UCR from the DC/OS CLI, specify the container type `MESOS` and a `docker` object in your [Marathon application definition](http://mesosphere.github.io/marathon/docs/application-basics.html).